Why Retirees Need a Different Kind of Dentistry

 Understanding Medicare Limitations

 Medicare provides minimal dental coverage, typically only covering dental care that's directly related to a covered medical procedure.
 Medicare Advantage plans may offer some dental benefits, but coverage is often limited.
+Private dental insurance for retirees can be expensive and may have significant limitations and waiting periods.

 Value-Based Decision Making